Halsted Street: Location

-Environs
+Route description

 North Side

 In Lakeview Halsted passes through Wrigleyville, as intersecting with Addison Street, it is only two blocks east of Wrigley Field home of the Chicago Cubs.
 Halsted is then lined with restaurants, bars and gay bars and clubs as one enters Boystown, Chicago's main gay and lesbian community, running as far as Belmont Avenue.
 This area also contains numerous theaters and comedy clubs.
 As it continues south past Diversey (2800 N), it goes past DePaul University and through the Lincoln Park area, as a primary thoroughfare through the community area.
 South of Armitage Avenue, it passes two notable theaters: Steppenwolf and the Royal George.

-Near North

 At North Avenue, Halsted passes Clybourn Avenue, through the Old Town area.
 The former site of the Cabrini–Green housing project is at Halsted and Division (1200 N) in the Near North Side neighborhood.
 Halsted Street has two bridges to mark its passage over Goose Island; it is one of only two streets to completely traverse this, the Chicago River's only island.